GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/z1VEYxYlJev7llaXIQUL.png",
        alt="Extension Options", height="726", width="645" %}

-Last step is to add the options logic.
+The last step is to add the options logic.
 Create a file named `options.js` in the extension's directory with the following code.

 ```js
 let page = document.getElementById("buttonDiv");